-The START (State and Regional Team) Program for Difficult Case Consultation is a multi-disciplinary service that consults with child protection professionals to help resolve complex problems of child maltreatment evaluation and management.
+The START (State and Regional Team) Program for Difficult Case Consultation is a multi-disciplinary service that child protection professionals can use to help resolve complex problems of child maltreatment evaluation and management.
 By engaging experts in pediatric medicine, the law and mental health, Kempe START increases the chances that the best possible decisions will be made in child abuse and neglect cases.
 See our brochure.

 Independent evaluations show: